-Avianca LifeMiles function a bit differently than other frequent flyer programs.
-For example, the United MileagePlus program is directly tied to United Airlines meaning you access both directly from United.com.
+The Avianca LifeMiles program functions a bit differently than other frequent flyer programs.
+For example, the United MileagePlus program is directly tied to United Airlines, which means you access both directly from United.com.

 The same can’t be said for Avianca LifeMiles.
-You must visit the separate LifeMiles website in order to make award bookings and create a LifeMiles account.
+You must visit the separate LifeMiles website to make award bookings and create a LifeMiles account.

 Here’s a step-by-step guide on how to make an Avianca LifeMiles account: